ndanilo8/Active-stabilization-sounding-rocket/README.md

 The goal of this project is to gain experience in real life small-scale development of eletronically controlled model rockets for **educational purposes ONLY**.
 With this said, **I WILL NOT** be disclosing ASTRA's software in this repository or anywhere else.

-You will be able to follow along the project here as I will be posting simulations screenshots, photos, videos and hardwarwe subsystems development, overall engineering.
+You will be able to follow along the project here as I will be posting simulations screenshots, photos, videos and hardware subsystems development, overall engineering.
 Sharing ONLY what is currently legally found elsewhere on the model rocketry community.

 ![](https://www.grc.nasa.gov/www/k-12/rocket/Images/rktcontrl.gif)